 Artist’s or Teacher’s Name

 The art contest is the centerpiece of SPA’s Creativity Challenge, a series of activities and events to promote learning in the visual, performing and cultural arts.
 The Creativity Challenge celebrates the skill and dedication of educators and the imagination of students in grades K-12.
 Art educators and parents are invited to attend The Art of Teaching Creativity - a professional development workshop for teachers seeking to participate in the Creativity Challenge.
 The art contest submission guidelines and judging process will be reviewed and discussed.
 Explore mandalas from various cultures.
 Practice techniques in abstract color, collage and calligraphy.
 Get tips and advice from teachers with successful contest track records.
-The educator packet from the professional development workshop is available below:

 Student Submissions are accepted by appointment only except during Curbside Drop-Off Service Hours.